pingidentity/pingone-go-client/pingone/docs/DaVinciConnectorInstanceCreateRequest.md

 NewDaVinciConnectorInstanceCreateRequestWithDefaults instantiates a new DaVinciConnectorInstanceCreateRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetConnector

-`func (o *DaVinciConnectorInstanceCreateRequest) GetConnector() DaVinciConnectorInstanceCreateRequestConnector`

-GetConnector returns the Connector field if non-nil, zero value otherwise.

-### GetConnectorOk

-`func (o *DaVinciConnectorInstanceCreateRequest) GetConnectorOk() (*DaVinciConnectorInstanceCreateRequestConnector, bool)`

-GetConnectorOk returns a tuple with the Connector field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetConnector

-`func (o *DaVinciConnectorInstanceCreateRequest) SetConnector(v DaVinciConnectorInstanceCreateRequestConnector)`

-SetConnector sets Connector field to given value.

 ### GetName